 In this day and age, your business needs to be on social media.
 There are so many social media platforms today it’s hard to know which one you should be on.
 Should your business just be on Facebook or should it be on all social networks?
 Which network has the most return?
 The answer is: “It depends”.

-Let’s say your company produces a tangible product that an everyday consumer needs.
-At this point your options are fairly open.
+Let’s say your company produces a tangible product that everyday consumer needs.
+At this point, your options are fairly open.
 You could find value in almost any social network and you should try to be on as many as possible to increase your reach.
-When you narrow your business and the audience down, that is when you need to get selective with which social networks your are going to use.
+When you narrow your business and the audience down, that is when you need to get selective with which social networks you are going to use.